andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

 ## Use…

-…one of several decent options:
+…one of these several better options:

 ### Devise